 - a Bivens claim demanding monetary damages, and/or

-- the filing an internal affairs complaint with the police department.
+- the filing of an internal affairs complaint with the police department.

-A California police misconduct attorney plays a critical role in these cases.
-A lawyer can help victims by:
+A police misconduct attorney plays a critical role in these cases.
+A lawyer can help you by:

-- making sure they receive immediate medical care,
+- making sure you receive immediate medical care,

-- advising them of their legal rights and options,
+- advising you of your legal rights and options,

 - filing an injunction to try and stop inappropriate police acts,